Skip to main content

 Is the tasting menu worth it at Wu Ming Mian Guan?

-No tasting menu format is documented for this venue.
+No tasting menu format is documented.
 Wu Ming Mian Guan is a noodle restaurant at the ¥ price tier — expect individual bowl ordering, not a structured multi-course format.
 If a tasting menu is what you're after in Hangzhou, Xin Rong Ji operates at a different price and format level.

 What are alternatives to Wu Ming Mian Guan in Hangzhou?